Get notified of page updates

 If you are considering genetic testing, learning about your family medical history can help you and your healthcare team determine whether genetic testing is likely to be of benefit and which test might be best for you.

-• If you are the first to undergo genetic testing in your family, you may have to collect your family medical history starting from scratch.
-Try to assemble information about close relatives who were diagnosed with cancer, the type of cancer they had, and their age at diagnosis.
+• If you are the first to have genetic testing in your family, you may have to collect your family medical history starting from scratch.
+Try to gather information about close relatives who were diagnosed with cancer, the type of cancer they had and their age at diagnosis.
 It is best to have this information at the time of your genetic counseling appointment.
 Pass on this information to any relatives who also decide to pursue genetic testing.

 Talk to people who have had testing